Marohn-Group/mrfmsim/docs/overview.rst

 Examples
 --------

-Here we use a Cornell-style CERMIT ESR experiment as an example (see
+Here, we use a Cornell-style CERMIT ESR experiment as an example (see
 `mrfmsim-marohn documentation <https://github.com/Marohn-Group/mrfmsim-marohn-docs>`__
 for the explanation of the experiment).
 The notebook with all the codes on this page is